Curtains (musical): Act II

 Cioffi then announces that the zero and the "Drop in Planet Earth" both represented a globe: The Boston Globe.
 He finally solves the case: the murderer is the Boston Globe critic, Daryl Grady.
-Daryl then takes off the mask and holds a knife to Niki's throat, threatening to kill her so that Cioffi can't marry her.
+Daryl then takes off the mask and holds a knife to Niki's throat, threatening to kill her so that Cioffi cannot marry her.
 He reveals that he is in love with Niki and did not want her to move, so he decided he would do anything to stop the show from going on to Broadway.
 He demands that Cioffi give him his gun on his holster, to which he complies, though when Daryl tries to shoot Cioffi, it is revealed that the gun was not loaded.
 Cioffi takes another gun from his jacket, and officially arrests Daryl.
 Carmen pulls the trapdoor, leading Daryl to fall below the stage.
 Cioffi's colleague, Detective O'Farrell, takes him into custody and the cast of the production is relieved that the murder is finally solved.

 Cioffi privately confronts Carmen, and she admits that she killed Sidney.
 Carmen has been secretly acting on behalf of Bambi, belittling Bambi in public so nobody would know how much support she was actually putting into Bambi's career, while pretending to be unsupportive so Bambi would have to work to get ahead rather than rely on nepotism.
 She wants her daughter to move on to Broadway, but Sidney was going to close the show.
 Cioffi agrees to wait until after the show's Broadway opening to turn her in, and tells her that, with the right lawyer, she could easily be acquitted of what is surely justifiable homicide.
 Carmen tells Cioffi that while his duty may be to the police, his heart will always be onstage, and that he will always be one of them ("Show People (Reprise)").
 Belling comes on and notifies them that with Bobby's injury, he will not be able to perform that night.

 Finally, the show reopens.
-Georgia is now Madame Marian, Cioffi has replaced Bobby as Rob Hood, and "Tough Act to Follow" has become the new finale of the show.
+Georgia is now Madame Marian ("Wide Open Spaces Finale"), Cioffi has replaced Bobby as Rob Hood, and "Tough Act to Follow" has become the new finale of the show.
 Cioffi proposes to Niki during the show's final scene, to which she accepts, and the stage becomes a celebration ("A Tough Act to Follow (Reprise)").